 Even if you’re shattered and just want to crash, it’s worth staying up a little bit later to reduce headaches in the morning.

-- Make lunches, pack bags, check you have enough bread, and pop everything in the fridge ready to just grab in the morning.
+- Pack the lunchboxes, check you have enough bread and pop everything in the fridge ready to just grab in the morning.

 - Get clothes ironed and laid out, including underwear so no one is hunting for a missing sock when you should have already left the house.